twofront/TF-Monitor/README.md

 # TF Monitor (Work in Progress)

-**Note that everything below is a specification for our implimentation at this point and very little is actually implimented!**

 TF Monitor automatically restarts node applications when they crash or any file in their directory changes.
-Additionally, you can:
+In the future you will be able to:

 - specify an application to launch on bootup
 - automatically update and restart your app whenever you push to GIT